VakhoKontridze/VComponents/README.md

 3. Go to the target settings for your app, under "General" tab, and find "Frameworks, Libraries, and Embedded Content".
 Set the VComponents.framework to “Embed & Sign”.

 ![ManualInstallation3](./img/ManualInstallation3.jpg)

+### Building

+Since VComponents is open-source, you can clone the project and build the framework target yourself.

 ## Components